laurelherting/lmh-headspace/AWS/examTips.md

 3. Using Software Developers Kit (SDK)

 ### Root Account
-#### Is email address used to set up account
+Is the email address used to set up AWS account
-#### Always has full admin access
+Always has full admin access
-#### Don’t give these credentials away!
+Don’t give these credentials away!
-#### Instead, create a user for each individual w/in organization
-#### Always secure root account using MFA
+Instead, create a user for each individual w/in organization Always secure root account using MFA

 ### Group
-#### Place to store users
+A place to store users
 1. Users inherit all permissions group has
-    2. Examples of groups
+2. Examples of groups:
-        1. developers
-        2. System administrators
-        3. Human resources
-        4. finance
+developers, System administrators, Human resources, finance

 ### Set permissions
-1. Need to apply a policy to that group
+Need to apply a policy to that group
-2. Policies consist of Java Script Object Notation (JSON)
+Policies consist of Java Script Object Notation (JSON)
   1. Referred to as key value pairs
   2. You have your key
-        1. Such as name, then value
+  Such as name, then value
-            1. ex. {“name”: “A Cloud Guru”}
+  ex. {“name”: “A Cloud Guru”}

+### How would you define a policy?
+Define it using JSON
+Inside of identity access management

 ### EC2 - compute based service, not serverless, it's a server!